-Professional exams allow the apprentice to acquire the technical knowledge and understanding as set out in the Standard to ensure the apprentice has acquired the right level of knowledge to move into the end-point assessment.
+Professional (on-programme) exams assess the technical knowledge and understanding as set out in the Standard.
 In their totality, these exams and modules will cover the full range of the required legal knowledge and technical understanding.
-The knowledge modules will be developed against the Standard, and will take the form of professional exams recognised by CLC.
+The knowledge modules will be developed against the Standard and will take the form of professional exams recognised by CLC.
 Exemption from some modular elements can be mapped against these to ensure the widest choice of delivery to fit with current business practice.
 This will enable:

 1. A range of professional exams and technical modules to give exemption from the CLC professional qualifications/modules.
-An example of what this may look like is illustrated in Appendix 3.
+An example of what this may look like is illustrated in appendix 5.